EvacuationBehavior/Pre-Evacuation-Decision-Making/README.md

 1. Each row is an observation and each column is a variable.
 2. There are 10 variables (i.e., 10 columns) in total, including Response, Time, GroupSize, VisDMClose_NS, Row, Seat, AlarmType, VisDM_RS, VisDMClose_RS, DMPerGroup_RS.
 Please refer to the paper (Subsection 3.1) for more details about the data and variables.

-A simulated small dataset (demo.csv) is provided as an example to illustrate the data structure.
+A simulated dataset with 5 observations (i.e., demo.csv) is provided as an example to illustrate the data structure.

 The original dataset cannot be publicly released under IRB regulations.
 For any questions, please contact xilei.zhao@essie.ufl.edu.